JoonDong2/Android/WaveData/README.md

 `backColor` Background color.
 Acturally it is only used at WaveBars. (other views background color is transparent)

-`extraRateHeigh_hor` The ratio EdgeLine occupy when orientation is horizontal mode.
+`extraRateHeight_hor` The ratio EdgeLine occupy when orientation is horizontal mode.

 `extraRateWidth_hor`

-`extraRateHeigh_ver` The ratio EdgeLine occupy when orientation is vertical mode.
+`extraRateHeight_ver` The ratio EdgeLine occupy when orientation is vertical mode.

 `extraRateWidth_ver`

+`maxValue` Max data size received from a peer. `View's height` x `extraRateHeight_hor/ver` is corresponding to this.

 `debugMode` is not implemented yet.